BruningLab/warpDOCK/README.md

 &nbsp;

-**Now, we will create a custom image with all the programs and dependencies**
+**Creating a custom image of the OS with all the programs and dependencies**

 Launch an instance in the private subnet called "config" with the Canonical ubuntu image and the following shape:

 Shape: Vm.E4.Flex OCPUs (n=64) and 64Gb RAM.

 SSH into the new instance and update.
+&nbsp;

-Next, download the source code for Qvina2:
+Download the source code for Qvina2:

 ```
 wget https://github.com/QVina/qvina/blob/master/bin/qvina2.1